 Can I smoke pot legally at the Freedom Rally?

-Not really – the City of Boston made it illegal to smoke anything in the city parks.
-However, the possession of up to one ounce of cannabis is legal in Massachusetts.
-For the complete list of cities that have passed by-laws imposing additional fines on public consumption of cannabis, visit MassCann.org.
+Not legally – the City of Boston made it illegal to smoke anything in the city parks.
+However, the possession of up to one ounce of cannabis is legal in Massachusetts for adults 21 and older.
+For the full read of Massachusetts state law: Chapter 94G: REGULATION OF THE USE AND DISTRIBUTION OF MARIJUANA NOT MEDICALLY PRESCRIBED

 Can I buy pot at the Freedom Rally?